ICS Côte d’Azur

 +33 (0)4 93 64 32 84

-ICS Côte d’Azur is a bilingual, co-educational, non-sectarian, IB World Primary School serving the international and local community in the Sophia Antipolis region.
+ICS Côte d'Azur is a bilingual, co-educational, non-sectarian, IB World Primary School serving the international and local community in the Sophia Antipolis region.
 The school offers Early Years and Primary Years education from KG1 (age 3) to PY6 (age 11).
-ICS Côte d’Azur is a member of the Globeducate network.
+ICS Côte d'Azur is a proud member of Globeducate.

 Formerly known as EBICA, the school's multicultural learning community enjoys a modern and secure campus in Sophia Antipolis, Valbonne, southwest of Nice.
 Recognised as an IB World School since 2018, ICS Côte d'Azur welcomes students from around the world, offering an international education within the inquiry-based framework of the IB Primary Years Programme, whilst also integrating the national curricula for England and France.